 Applicants to the John E. Weems Graduate School must have successfully completed a bachelor’s degree program from a regionally accredited four-year institution.
-Each applicant is evaluated by an admissions committee on the basis of baccalaureate-level preparation, undergraduate grade point average, standardized test scores, work experience, recommendation forms, and other criteria established by the specific departments.
+Each applicant is evaluated by an admissions committee on the basis of baccalaureate-level preparation, undergraduate grade point average, work experience, recommendation forms, and other criteria established by the specific departments.

 All applications for admission to the Master of Arts in teaching program are considered ready for review after the following materials listed have been submitted to the Graduate Programs Office: